gabe00122/personal-site/src/posts/transformer_rl.md

 The total parameter count comes out to around 2.3 million parameters.

 While I used histogram loss for the value for most of my training there are sometimes catastrophic failure modes if the discretization of the value function doesn't represent the target value well.

+I haven't deeply evaluated histogram targets with MSE value targets but I think it could have advantages in terms of stability.

 ---